373d Strategic Missile Squadron: Initial organization and training

+Combat operations

-The squadron arrived in India and made many trips over the Hump between India and China to obtain gasoline, bombs, spare parts, and other items they needed to prepare for and sustain their combat operations.
-The 375th supported Chinese ground forces; attacked airfields, coal yards, docks, oil refineries and fuel dumps in French Indochina; mined rivers and ports; bombed maintenance shops and docks at Rangoon, Burma; attacked Japanese shipping in the East China Sea, Formosa Straits, South China Sea and Gulf of Tonkin.
+In late March 1943, the squadron arrived at Kunming Airport, China.
+In order to prepare for and sustain combat operations in China, the squadron had to conduct numerous flights over the Hump transporting gasoline, lubricants, ordnance, spare parts and the other items it needed.
+The 373d supported Chinese ground forces and attacked airfields, coal yards, docks, oil refineries and fuel dumps in French Indochina.
+It attacked shipping, mined rivers and ports and bombed maintenance shops and docks at Rangoon, Burma and attacked Japanese shipping in the East China Sea, Formosa Straits, South China Sea and Gulf of Tonkin.
+For its operations interdicting Japanese shipping it was awarded a Distinguished Unit Citation.

-On 15 September 1943, seven B-24s of the 373d Bombardment Squadron, 308th Bombardment Group, based at Yangkai Airfield were dispatched to attack a Vichy French cement plant in Haiphong, a major port on the Gulf of Tonkin, that had just been turned over to the Japanese though not without resistance from Governor-General of French Indochina, Jean Decoux.
-Two B-24s, however, broke down while attempting to take off from Yangkai Airfield so the five remaining planes continued the mission.
-When the five B-24s reached Haiphong, they were attacked by Japanese fighters.
+On 15 September 1943, seven squadron B-24s, based at Yangkai Airfield, were dispatched to attack a cement plant in Haiphong, a major port on the Gulf of Tonkin, but only one survived the mission.
+Two B-24s broke down while attempting to take off.
+The five remaining planes continued the mission.
+Over Haiphong, they were attacked by Japanese fighters.
 One plane went down, forcing the other planes to abandon the mission as they were continuously attacked.
-Two more planes went down and forced the aircrews to bail out.
-The Japanese pilots then went after one of the B-24 plane's parachutists and fired at them while they were descending to the ground, killing three and wounding three others.
-The other two B-24 planes escaped severe damage and returned to Yangkai Airfield (one plane, however, crashed at the airfield, killing the entire crew).
+After that, two more planes were shot down.
+The Japanese pilots then attacked the parachuting aircrew, killing three and wounding three others.
+The other two planes escaped severe damage and returned to Yangkai Airfield, but one crashed at the airfield, killing the entire crew.

 The squadron moved to Okinawa in June 1945, where it was assigned to the 494th Bombardment Group.
 From its base at Yontan Airfield it engaged primarily in attacks against enemy airfields on Kyūshū and around the Inland Sea of Japan until V-J Day.
 It also struck airfields in China and Korea.
 The unit also participated in incendiary raids and dropped propaganda leaflets over urban areas of Kyūshū.
-After the war's end, the unit transporting personnel and supplies from Manila to Tokyo.
+After the war's end, the unit transported personnel and supplies from Manila to Tokyo.
 In December, the 373d returned to the United States, where it was inactivated at the Vancouver Barracks Port of Embarkation on 6 January 1946.

+Weather reconnaissance

+The squadron was reactivated at Kindley Field, Bermuda on 15 October 1947 as the 373d Reconnaissance Squadron, an Air Weather Service weather reconnaissance squadron, assuming the personnel and Boeing B-29 Superfortresses of the 53d Reconnaissance Squadron, which was simultaneously inactivated.
+The squadron performed weather reconnaissance, including monitoring areas of the Atlantic for developing hurricanes until it was inactivated in February 1951 and its personnel and equipment transferred to the 53d Strategic Reconnaissance Squadron.

 Strategic Air Command

-The squadron was reactivated in Alaska in 1947 as a Strategic Air Command (SAC) weather reconnaissance squadron.
-Gathering weather information for combat readiness was an integrated part of strategic aerial reconnaissance.
-While there was a constant need for weather information, weather flights were also a convenient cover for more covert missions with the Boeing RB-29 Superfortress photographic reconnaissance aircraft over the eastern frontier of the Soviet Union.
-The squadron was later inactivated in February 1951.